Of the many proofreading aids for writers and editors, PerfectIt is my favourite.

 You can find more information about this program on the Intelligent Editing website.

-There is now also a course on how to use this program: see Introduction to PerfectIt for writers and editors.
+There are now also excellent CadmanTraining courses on how to use this program: see Introduction to PerfectIt for writers and editors.

 To find other recommended resources for writers and editors, check the resources page.